mmiltiadous/sqlite_smart_home_db/README.md

 ## Notes:

 After executing the insertion commands, the tools print the 5 first rows from their respective Table and the first 5 rows of the messages table, sorted by their primary keys.
 The tools also check if any of the files that the user want to insert is already in the database and print appropriate message.
-Duplicates where also considered and deleted from all the tables so in the database there are no duplicates.
+Duplicates were also considered and deleted from all the tables so in the database there are no duplicates.

 ## Data reports: